Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **Checklist: **

-For words or phrases in foreign language used as generic terms (déjà vu, chef d'œuvre …) or proper names, do not indicate a change of language.
+For words or phrases in foreign language used as generic terms (déjà vu, chef d'œuvre…) or proper names, do not indicate a change of language.

 **Users’ goal: **